 Introduction; Types of Appeal Briefs; Requirements for Appeal Briefs; Contents of Appeal Briefs; Writing the Brief; The Appendix; CHECKLIST 10-1 – Civil Case Briefing Checklist; CHEKCLIST 10-2 – Criminal Case Briefing Checklist; FORM 10-3 – Notice of Intent to Proceed by Separate Appendices.

-– Kenneth Lee Marshall & Damien A. Riehl
+– Damien A. Riehl & Barbara A. Smith

 Hearing and Argument

-Introduction; The Court’s Procedure with Respect to Oral Argument; What Do Judges Do to Prepare for Oral Argument?; What Should Attorneys Do to Prepare for Oral Argument?; The Big Day – Presenting the Oral Argument; Conclusion.
+Introduction; The Court’s Procedure with Respect to Oral Argument; How Do Judges Prepare for Oral Argument?; What Should Attorneys Do to Prepare for Oral Argument?; The Big Day – Presenting the Oral Argument; Conclusion.

 Scope and Standards of Review

 Scope of Review; Waiver Issues on Appeal; Limitations on the Scope of Appeal; Standards of Appellate Review.

 – Katherine S. Barrett Wiik & Ashleigh Leitch